 Price and release date

-The ZTE Blade V8 Pro is appropriately coming to the US 'full throttle' with pre-orders kicking off today in the midst of CES 2017.
-You can find it at retailers like NewEgg, B&H Photo and ZTE's official website.
+The ZTE Blade V8 Pro is appropriately coming to the US 'full throttle' with sales happening right now.

-The best part is that it only costs $229 in the US (which is roughly 186 in the UK and 314 in Australia).
-That's much cheaper than phones that normally tout features like a dual-lens camera on back.
+The best part is that it only costs $230 in the US (which is roughly £186 in the UK and AU$314 in Australia).
+That's much cheaper than phones that normally tout features like a dual-lens rear camera and fingerprint sensor.